 Harbour View Inn has rooms with free Wi-Fi, a mini-fridge, luxury bath products, and waffle-weave robes.
 Some rooms have 14-foot-tall ceilings, exposed brick walls, and unique artwork.
 Enjoy amenities such as craft cocktails and nighttime milk and cookies.
 The rooftop terrace offers stunning views of the harbor, Cooper River, and the historic district

 See Related: Best Restaurants In The New Orleans French Quarter

 27 State Street

 While built-in 1852, Emeline puts on a modern and contemporary ambiance.
 It offers free Wi-Fi, a restaurant, a library, a garden, a fitness center, and a spacious outdoor area with a fireplace and seating.
-Dogs up to 75 lbs. are welcome to stay in Charleston with their human companions.
+Dogs up to 75 lbs. can stay in Charleston with their human companions.
 This is one of our favorite pet-friendly hotels in Charleston.

 The upscale Loutrel is situated between State Street and Church Street.
-It offers 50 rooms with choices of king rooms, queen rooms, and suites.
-Some have balconies and extra seating areas.
+It offers 50 rooms with king rooms, queen rooms, and suites.
+Some have balconies and additional seating areas.

-Enjoy free Wi-Fi, a welcome cocktail, bicycles to borrow, a fitness center, electric car charging stations, and a complimentary breakfast.
+Enjoy complimentary Wi-Fi, a welcome cocktail, bicycles to borrow, a fitness center, electric car charging stations, and a complimentary breakfast.
 Head to the rooftop terrace for panoramic views of the historic district.

 The Spectator Hotel